psycopg/psycopg2/doc/src/extensions.rst

     .. method:: truncate(len=0)

-        .. versionadded:: 2.0.15
+        .. versionadded:: 2.2.0

         Truncate the lobject to the given size.

-	The method will only be available if psycopg has been built against libpq from PostgreSQL 8.3 or later and can only be used with PostgreSQL servers running these versions.
+        The method will only be available if Psycopg has been built against libpq from PostgreSQL 8.3 or later and can only be used with PostgreSQL servers running these versions.
 It uses the |lo_truncate|_ libpq function.

         .. |lo_truncate| replace:: `!lo_truncate()`
         .. _lo_truncate: http://www.postgresql.org/docs/8.4/static/lo-interfaces.html#AEN36420